Automate For Faster & More Productive Workflows

 With an API (Application Programming Interface), you control your Cloud resources.
-Applications that are independent of each other
+The OpenStack API allows users to interact with these resources programmatically, enabling automation, orchestration, and integration with other systems.

 Latest Technology